 When I DO have to go for a wee in a public place, I’m a squatter.
 It’s probably the only time these tired legs of mine get a proper workout, but I just can’t bring myself to put my uncovered bum on a toilet that has seen more arse action than Kimmy K’s selfie stick.
 It’s like a tradition carried on through the generations; my mum is a squatter, I’m a squatter and now, my daughter is a squatter.
 And there’s a real technique to it… so if you’re a slash and spray kinda gal, you’re doing it wrong.
 And you’re giving the rest of us squatters a bad rap.

-This morning, I read an article about just how common the hover-squat is among women using public toilets and quite frankly, it has made me feel quite validated in my thinking.
+I recently read an article about just how common the hover-squat is among women using public toilets and quite frankly, it has made me feel quite validated in my thinking.
 While the likelihood of actually catching something nasty off a toilet seat is pretty low, for germaphobes like me, it’s more about the ENTIRE public toilet experience.
 The door handle might have more germs than the actual seat, but I ain’t touching that either.
 And as for stats that suggest that your chopping board has more faecal matter on it than a toilet, I call bullshit.
 Unless you’re making shit sandwiches on that chopping board or dumping, not washing your hands, and then using the board (in which case you really need to re-consider your life choices), HOW does poo get on it?

 The thing is, I don’t think feeling grossed out about using a public toilet and NOT wanting to touch the seat, the sink, the door, whatever, is odd at all.
 I actually think it’s pretty damn normal.
 So ladies, go forth and sit (or not sit) on that toilet however you want.
 If you want to treat it like home and recline back all nice and comfy, more power to you.
 And if, like me, you’re a squatter from way back, then that’s fine too.
 Just make sure you’re not leaving piss sprinkles all over the seat for the next unlucky camper.
 ‘Cos that shit is unfair.